umairahsan10/crm-backend/src/modules/sales/teams/TEAMS_API_DOCUMENTATION.md

 ---

-## 4. Remove Employee from Team
+## 9. Remove Member from Team

 ### Method and Endpoint
 - **Method**: `DELETE`
-- **Endpoint**: `/sales/teams/:teamId/remove-employee/:employeeId`
+- **Endpoint**: `/sales/teams/:id/members/:employeeId`

 ### API Description and Flow
 This API removes an employee from a team.
 The flow includes:
-1. Validates that the team exists
+1. Validates that the team exists and is a Sales team
+2. Applies role-based access control
-2. Validates that employee exists
+3. Validates that employee exists
-3. Checks if employee is the team lead (cannot remove team lead)
+4. Checks if employee is the team lead (cannot remove team lead)
-4. Checks if employee is actually in this team
+5. Checks if employee is actually in this team
-5. Checks if employee has completed leads (blocks removal if completed leads exist)
+6. Checks if employee has completed leads (blocks removal if completed leads exist)
-6. Removes employee from team by setting teamLeadId to null
+7. Removes employee from team by setting teamLeadId to null
-7. Updates team employee count
+8. Updates team employee count and project associations
-8. Returns success response with removal details
+9. Returns success response with removal details

-### Request Body/Parameters
-- **Path Parameter**: `teamId` (number) - Team ID
-- **Path Parameter**: `employeeId` (number) - Employee ID to remove
-- **Request Body**: None

 ### Response Format